OWASP/owasp-summit-2017/Participants/ticket-24h-sponsor/Scott-Treacy.md

 image           : https://media.licdn.com/mpr/mpr/shrinknp_400_400/p/4/000/17a/176/3bba468.jpg
 email           :
 linkedin        : scotttreacy
-twitter         : scotttreacy
+twitter         : scott_treacy
 facebook        :
 ticket          : 5x24h
 status          : empty
 working sessions:
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---